-He then recorded and reinterpreted images of the Freemasons, Beechworth Singers, fire brigade and schools, creating a suite of contemporary photographs that have become part of the Burke Museum collection.
+Mr Williams recorded and reinterpreted images of the Freemasons, Beechworth Singers, fire brigade and schools, creating a suite of contemporary photographs that are now part of the Burke Museum image collection.

 The first album was a strong community-based project led by photographer Stephen Henderson.

-It focused on Beechworth traders and storekeepers and recorded the activities of many who had businesses, shops and offices.
-Stephen’s work was displayed in the stores in which the images were made.
-A large number of amateur photographers documented community groups and events in Beechworth, Stanley and Wooragee.
+The collection focused on Beechworth traders and storekeepers, recording the activities of many who had businesses, shops and offices.
+Mr Henderson’s work was displayed in the stores in which the images were made.
+In addition and inspired by the Family Album project, a large number of amateur photographers documented community groups and events in Beechworth, Stanley and Wooragee.

 The project also included the establishment of a dark room and work on the historic photographic collection of the Burke Museum.
 The photographs and related material are archived in the museum.